 Prior to joining Kaye Scholer, Mike was the chief advocacy counsel for Affymetrix, Inc., a biotechnology company in Silicon Valley.
-As lead trial counsel, he obtained a jury verdict of infringement of five different Affymetrix patents and a 15 percent royalty rate in the District of Delaware, which led to a $90 million settlement.
+As lead trial counsel, he obtained a jury verdict of infringement of five different Affymetrix patents and a 15 percent royalty rate in the District of Delaware, which led to a US$90 million settlement.
 Before Affymetrix, Mike was an assistant US attorney for the Eastern and Northern Districts of California, where he investigated and prosecuted technology-related and intellectual property crimes, such as extensive counterfeit software rings, and other white collar matters.

 Representative IP / Patent Matters

-- As lead trial counsel, obtained jury verdict of infringement of five Affymetrix patents and royalty rate of 15 percent imposed; the matter subsequently settled for $90 million.
+- As lead trial counsel, obtained jury verdict of infringement of five Affymetrix patents and royalty rate of 15 percent imposed; the matter subsequently settled for US$90 million.
 Coordinated multijurisdictional strategy that included two US lawsuits, as well as parallel lawsuits in the UK and Germany.

-- Led the defense of Affymetrix in simultaneous proceedings regarding alleged infringement and validity of Multilyte’s patents in the US District Court (N.D.
+- Affymetrix in simultaneous proceedings regarding alleged infringement and validity of Multilyte’s patents in the US District Court (N.D.
 California), the UK, Germany, and the US Patent and Trademark Office.
 Multilyte’s patents were invalidated by the German Federal Patent Court; and Multilyte conceded judgment in the UK.
 The District Court subsequently ruled in Affymetrix’s favor construing the Multilyte patent claims and on that basis entered summary judgment of non-infringement (literal or under the doctrine of equivalents).
 This judgment was upheld on appeal to the Federal Circuit.

 Representative General Commercial and Securities Litigation Matters